ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 0.701     | 0.703  | 0.706

-Then we can use SHAP values to help show the reason of the misclassification.
+To know the reason of the misclassification between these two classes, we can use SHAP values to find out the features that mislead the model in each misclassified sample.

 ```
 import shap